sadikkuzu/sadikkuzu/README.md

 #### ⭐ Recent stars

+- [linkedin/school-of-sre](https://github.com/linkedin/school-of-sre) - At LinkedIn, we are using this curriculum for onboarding our entry-level talents into the SRE role. (today)
 - [yusufcanb/tlm](https://github.com/yusufcanb/tlm) - Local CLI Copilot, powered by CodeLLaMa. 💻🦙 (1 week ago)
 - [doganulus/awsim-container](https://github.com/doganulus/awsim-container) (1 week ago)
 - [Netflix/bpftop](https://github.com/Netflix/bpftop) - bpftop provides a dynamic real-time view of running eBPF programs.
 It displays the average runtime, events per second, and estimated total CPU % for each program.
 (1 week ago)